 - the mental and physical health of all individuals involved;

-- each parent's ability to encourage the love, affection, and contact between the child and the other parent;
+- each parent's ability to encourage the love, affection, and contact between the children and the other parent;

 - whether the parent's past involvement with the child shows values, time commitment, and mutual support;